shaikjr/Medical-Diagnosis-Chatbot/README.md

 # :two_hearts: Health Care Chat-Bot 🤖
-Project for the 6th Semester Subject -> Machine Learning
+Project for the 7th Semester Subject -> Generative AI

 Health Care Chat-Bot is a Healthcare Domain Chatbot to simulate the predictions of a General Physician.